Skip to main content

 The aging process brings predictable changes to the endocrine system.
 In men, a gradual decline in testosterone production, a condition known as andropause, leads to loss of muscle mass, increased visceral fat, and a documented increase in insulin resistance.
 In women, the perimenopausal and menopausal transitions are characterized by a significant drop in estrogen and progesterone.

-This shift directly impairs the body’s ability to handle glucose, predisposing women to and pre-diabetic conditions.
+This shift directly impairs the body’s ability to handle glucose, predisposing women to metabolic syndrome and pre-diabetic conditions.
 The question, therefore, becomes clear.
 If hormonal decline is a root cause of metabolic dysregulation, could the careful restoration of hormonal balance be a powerful strategy for prevention?

 Table 1 ∞ Primary Metabolic Roles of Key Hormones